 For those who crave colour and patterns, it’s still possible to achieve a streamlined look.
 Natural, neutral tones carefully applied to just a few areas can create stunning visual appeal.
 A little goes a long way; for example, a small amount of green tile, carefully positioned at the end of the bath, serves as a jewel-toned focal point.

 Maximise the amount of light that enters the bathroom from outside by installing opaque windows that allow you to maintain privacy while eliminating the need for shades or curtains that block daylight.

 Whether outside light is a factor or not, you’ll want to have more lighting installed to ensure that there are no dark, shadowy corners.
-You can maximise the effect of light further by ensuring that you include as many reflective surfaces as possible.
+When you’re coming up with bathroom renovation ideas, try to maximise the effect of light further by ensuring that you include as many reflective surfaces as possible.
 Tile and large mirrors are once again helpful, as they reflect far more light than painted or wallpapered surfaces.

 Since clutter can quickly make even the best-designed space appear cramped, it’s important to keep most of your essentials tucked away, out of sight.
 Wall-mounted shelves, baskets, or bins are perfect for towels, under-vanity storage provides hidden space for cosmetics and much more, and recessed cabinetry helps your bathroom retain a more spacious feel.
 We have access to designer shelving products as well as wholesale attractive bathroom shelves Bunnings, so you can create the look you want depending on your budget.

 Top tip: Consider having storage built into the shower enclosure as well; it’s far more streamlined than after-market solutions.